Al Qaeda thrives in Yemen amid weak security, stalled dialogue

 This campaign has resulted in the confiscation of 800 weapons, 1,000 cars and 3,500 motorcycles, Qaadi said, adding that security services had also banned the use of motorcycles “after they turned into an instrument to kill”.

-But even Qaadi said political progress was needed to stabilize the country, one of the world’s poorest.
+But even Qaadi said political progress was needed to stabilise the country, one of the world’s poorest.

 President Abd-Rabbu Mansour Hadi, installed under a Gulf and Western-backed plan to ease Saleh from power, has purged the army of many Saleh loyalists.